Mürz

-The Mürz ([mʏʁt͡s]) is a river of Styria, Austria, with a length of 84 km.
+The Mürz ([mʏʁt͡s]) is a river in Styria, Austria, with a length of 84 km.
 Its drainage basin is 1505 km2.

 The Mürz begins at the confluence of the Stille Mürz and Kalte Mürz near Kaltenbach, Neuberg and the border to Lower Austria.
 It passes through Mürzzuschlag.
 Along its course are the tracks of the Southern Railway as well as the highway Semmering Schnellstraße.
 The Mürz discharges into the Mur in Bruck an der Mur.